mozerpol/githubProbAndSolutions/README.md

 1. `git pull origin main:dev`
 2. `git push -u origin main`

-Similar problem on stackOverflow [09.12.2020]: https://stackoverflow.com/questions/24357108/git-updates-were-rejected-because-the-remote-contains-work-that-you-do-not-have
+Similar problem on the stack overflow [09.12.2020]: https://stackoverflow.com/questions/24357108/git-updates-were-rejected-because-the-remote-contains-work-that-you-do-not-have
 ### 3. Downloading the latest version of commit <a name="2"></a> [UP↑](#tof)
 Copy it to the terminal
 1. `git reset --hard HEAD`